 The former prisoner and artist Gino Kuhn at the design of the first construction phase of the "Memorial to the Fatalities at the Borders of the Iron Curtain" on 9 December 2011.

 Menschenrechtszentrum Cottbus e.V.

 As an extracurricular place of education, the Menschenrechtszentrum Cottbus e.V. is concerned with conveying experiences, historical knowledge and cultural impulses for the present in the region and beyond.
-Thus, educational and creative workshops with children and young people take place regularly, in which the participants consciously deal with the history of their city and surrounding area.
+Thus, educational and creative workshops for children and young people take place regularly, in which the participants consciously deal with the history of Cottbus and its surrounding area.
 At the same time, the Menschenrechtszentrum Cottbus is also involved in various supra-regional networks and research associations for coming to terms with SED injustice.

 Menschenrechtszentrum Cottbus e.V. | Bautzener Straße 140 | 03050 Cottbus | Free parking spaces

 Admission until one hour before closing time.